Illimag/dominos-app-visually-impaired/prototyping_test/README.md

 ## Heatmap / Eyeball Tracking Implementation

-The main focus is to implement a Heatmap / Eyeball tracking functionality on the Angular 8 prototype.
+Implement a Heatmap / Eyeball tracking functionality on the Angular 8 prototype.